 1. Long-running transaction holds a competing lock

-How to spot it: pg_stat_activity shows a long-running statement against the same table.
+How to spot it: pg_stat_activity shows a long-running statement against the same table with an old xact_start.

 2. pg_dump running concurrently

-pg_dump holds ACCESS SHARE on every table for the entire dump duration.
+pg_dump holds ACCESS SHARE on every table it reads for the entire dump duration.
 ALTER TABLE will wait until the dump completes.

 3. Autovacuum on the same table

-A non-aggressive autovacuum holds locks weak enough for queries but blocks DDL.
+A normal autovacuum holds a SHARE UPDATE EXCLUSIVE lock — weak enough for reads and writes, but it conflicts with DDL.
 Worse, VACUUM FULL or CLUSTER takes an ACCESS EXCLUSIVE itself.

 How to spot it: autovacuum: VACUUM table in pg_stat_activity.query.